 Hughes is a member of the American Immigration Lawyers Association.
 She is a board member of the Christian Legal Society’s Sacramento chapter; she also serves on the national board of directors of Christian Legal Society.

-Scott Landon is the executive pastor of administration for Wheaton Bible Church in Illinois, where he has served since 2004 overseeing the church’s day-to-day operations.
+Scott Landon is the former executive pastor of administration for Wheaton Bible Church in Illinois, where he oversaw the church’s day-to-day operations before retiring in 2024.
 Landon previously served as a partner with national CPA and consulting firm CapinCrouse LLP; as director of accounting and as a missionary for the Evangelical Free Church of America; as director of internal audit for a large retail company; and as a manager with Deloitte Haskins & Sells.

 Landon earned his undergraduate degree from Augustana University in Sioux Falls, South Dakota.
 He is a member of the American Institute of CPAs.
 He has also served on the boards of two international mission organizations.